-Kero Blaster has no accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to Kero Blaster, but offer accessibility features for Visual:
+We haven’t documented any accessibility features for Visual in Kero Blaster which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+The following games are similar to Kero Blaster, and offer accessibility features for Visual:

-Kero Blaster has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Kero Blaster, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Kero Blaster which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Kero Blaster, and offer accessibility features for Audio:

 System Accessibility Settings